eroiyo/hello-rails-react-front-end/README.md

 This project have been developed using react and redux, to practice with router nad

-## Live demostration

-- Here is a short [Video Demostration](https://www.loom.com/share/05fbe43aef324dc1986c1d4d7565fec1)

-## Live demostration
+## Backend of the project

-- If you want to visit the live demo, you can click [here](https://fakeshop-app.netlify.app/)
+- If you want to visit the backend repository of the project, you can click [here](https://github.com/eroiyo/hello-rails-back-end/)
 ## Languages and tools

 - HTML